etkmlm/CoreLauncher/README.md

 You can find the detailed guide [here](https://github.com/etkmlm/CoreLauncher/wiki).

-## Beta Source
+## Source

-You can find the newest source code on [beta branch](https://github.com/etkmlm/CoreLauncher/tree/beta).
+You can find the dev (newest but experimental) source code on [dev branch](https://github.com/etkmlm/CoreLauncher/tree/dev), the beta source code on [beta branch](https://github.com/etkmlm/CoreLauncher/tree/beta).